 LABEL DESCRIPTION Logout IP Specify an IP address that users can use to terminate their sessions manually by entering the IP address in the address bar of the web browser.
 User Agreement General Setting Enforce data collection Select this to require users to fill in their registration information (name, telephone number, address and email address) on the User Agreement (PC or mobile) page.
 Google Authentication Setting Web authentication supports two-factor authentication using Google Authenticator.
 When enabled, the web authentication page first prompts the user to enter their username and password (factor 1), and then prompts them to enter a time-limited code from the Google Authenticator app (factor 2).
 It is also possible to configure two-factor authentication for VPN and admin users.
 The admin two-factor authentication settings override the web authentication two-factor authentication settings if both are configured.
 Valid Time Enter the time limit (1-5 minutes) for the code from the Google Authenticator app to be used for login.
-Exceptional Use this table to list services that users can access without logging in.
-Services Click Add to change the list's membership.
+Exceptional Services Use this table to list services that users can access without logging in.
+3et vices Click Add to change the list's membership.
 A screen appears.
 Available services appear on the left.
 Select any services you want users to be able to access without logging in and click the right arrow button to add them.
 The member services are on the right.
 Select any service that you want to remove from the member list, and click the left arrow button to remove them.
 Keeping DNS as a member allows users' computers to resolve domain names into IP addresses.
-Figure 402 Configuration > Web Authentication > Add Exceptional Service © Edit Exceptional Services List Available === Object === AH AIM AUTH Any_TCP Any_UDP BCP BONJOUR BOOIT_CLIENT BOOIT_SERVER CAPWAP-CONTROL CAPWAP-DATA OK Cancel In the table, select one or more entries and click Remove to delete it or them.
-Web Authentication Policy Summary Use this table to manage the Zyxel Device's list of web authentication policies.
+Web Figure 405 Configuration > Web Authentication > Add Exceptional Service Feli Exceptional Services List Available Web Authentication Policy Summary Use this table to manage the Zyxel Device's list of web authentication policies.
 Add Click this to create a new entry.
 Select an entry and click Add to create a new entry after the selected entry.
 Edit Double-click an entry or select it and click Edit to open a screen where you can modify the entry's settings.
 Remove To remove an entry, select it and click Remove .
 The Zyxel Device confirms you want to remove it before doing so.
 Activate To turn on an entry, select it and click Activate .
 Inactivate To turn off an entry, select it and click Inactivate .
 Move To move an entry to a different number in the list, click the Move icon.
 In the field that appears, specify the number to which you want to move the interface.